 In booth demo: Drop spindling, Spinning Angora and/or Mohair

 I have knit since I was 10 years old.
-Crochet, quilts, pysanky eggs, you name it, I tried it.
-A friend got me spinning 9 years ago, it is a good addiction – you are not alone – you have people to help you.
-Hobbies keep us going.
+Crochet, quilting, pysanky eggs, I have tried it.
+A friend got me spinning over 9 years ago.
+It is a good addiction to have.

 Items available for sale: Handspun yarns, knit, hats, scarves, cowls, upcycled, shawls, purses, Smittens, Pysanky Jewlery, felts, fiber, batts, roving, fleeces, hand knitting supplies